 Everything you need to know about World Cup finalists France

-France will play either England or Croatia in the World Cup final in Moscow on Sunday afternoon after beating Belgium 1-0 in their semi-final.
+France will play Croatia in the World Cup final in Moscow on Sunday afternoon.

-Here, we detail everything you need to know about the Les Bleus.
+Here, Press Association Sport details everything you need to know about Les Bleus.

 World Cup record

-Like England, France have won one World Cup, and also like England it took place on home soil.
+France have won one World Cup, on home soil.
 France beat Brazil 3-0 in the 1998 final with two goals from Zinedine Zidane and one from Emmanuel Petit.
 France’s success came against a side which had won the previous World Cup and would go on to win the following tournament in 2002 and contained players such as Roberto Carlos, Ronaldo and Cafu.
 Les Bleus also reached the final in 2006 but they were beaten 5-3 on penalties by Italy.
 France have also finished third on two occasions – in 1958 and 1986 – and fourth once, in 1982.

 Former greats